-.
-He was born Andrzej Wajda on March 6, 1926, in Suwalki, Poland.
+He was Born on March 6, 1926, in Suwalki, Poland.
 His mother, Aniela Wajda, was a teacher at a Ukrainian school.
-His father...
+His father, Jakub...

 Woody Allen was born Allan Stewart Konigsberg on December 1, 1935 in Brooklyn, New York, to Nettie (Cherrie), a bookkeeper, and Martin Konigsberg, a waiter and jewellery engraver.
 His father was of Russian Jewish descent, and his maternal grandparents were Austrian Jewish immigrants.
 As a young boy...

 After training as a painter (he storyboards his films as full-scale paintings), Kurosawa entered the film industry in 1936 as an assistant director, eventually making his directorial debut with Sanshiro Sugata (1943).
 Within a few years, Kurosawa had achieved sufficient stature to allow him greater...

 Tokyo-born Yasujiro Ozu was a movie buff from childhood, often playing hooky from school in order to see Hollywood movies in his local theatre.
 In 1923 he landed a job as a camera assistant at Shochiku Studios in Tokyo.
 Three years later, he was made an assistant director and directed his first ...